Bakfiets & Bakkersfiets: etymology

 Translation: Bicycle

-(note that “fiets” is singular thus “fiet” is not a word.
-Nor is there an “omafiet”, for that matter.)
+It’s critical to note that “fiets” is the singular form thus “fiet” is not a word.
+Nor is there an “omafiet”, “opafiet” or a “bakfiet”, for that matter.
+One fiets, two fietsen.
+Please remember this and 25 million Dutch speakers worldwide will thank you.

 Related English words: none